 Marketing managers also develop pricing strategies to help organizations maximize their profits and market share while ensuring that the organizations’ customers are satisfied.
 They work with sales, public relations, and product development staff.

 For example, a marketing manager may monitor trends that indicate the need for a new product or service.
-Then he or she oversees the development of that product or service.
-For more information on sales or public relations, see the profiles on sales managers, public relations and fundraising managers, public relations specialists, and market research analysts.
+Then he or she may assist in the development of that product or service and to create a marketing plan for it.